smitelli/scottsmitelli.com/src/content/articles/oncall/index.md

     - nobody has ever adequately described the reason for it
 - alternatives
     - is this actually important?
-        - maybe just don't freakin' do it
+        - maybe just don't freakin' do it. ever try redlining a contract? it's a negotiation!
         - passive customers have a surprising tolerance; goodwill seems to be a myth
         - do you actually have contracts or SLAs?
+        - if you're not on-call, you're not doing anything important!
         - find your impostor syndrome. if this was important, why would they trust me with it?
     - multiple teams, follow the sun
         - what about weekends and holidays? maybe don't do it